Collegiate Events Information

 The USTA National Campus hosted the HBCU Championships for the first time in September 2018.
 Click here for a look back at the event.

-The USTA National Campus has hosted at least one conference championship every season since it opened in 2017.
-In 2019, it entertained both the American Athletic Conference and Atlantic 10 Conference Championships, while the A-10 event returns in 2020.
+The USTA National Campus has hosted at least one conference championship every season since it opened in 2017 (although all championships across the country were cancelled in 2020).
+In 2019, the Campus entertained both the American Athletic Conference and Atlantic 10 Conference Championships.